Concordium/concordium.github.io/source/mainnet/net/voting/voting.rst

     #.
 Continue with the transaction by signing it using your LEDGER device as with all other transactions.

         .. image:: ../images/voting/dw-transaction-submitted.png
-            :alt: send ccd window in desktop wallet showing how to delegate vote
+            :alt: send CCD window in desktop wallet showing how to delegate vote
             :width: 100%

     #.
 It is possible to check from the Voting DApp that the delegation worked.
 The window for delegating votes is the same as voting with the DApp.